Optimization of coarse-grained models: matching probability density in conformational space

 Usually, the construction of a CG model includes three steps.
 The first one is to select the mapping from AA coordinates to CG coordinates, simply denoted as $x=x(q)$.
-Here $q$ and $x$ represent the high-dimentional conformation vectors in AA and CG models, respectively.
+Here $q$ and $x$ represent the high-dimensional conformation vectors in AA and CG models, respectively.
 For example, while $q$ is the position vector of all hydrogen and oxygen atoms of waters, $x$ can be chosen as the position vector of the center of mass of water molecules, thus $x(q)$ is a linear function of $q$.
-It is also possible to design another mapping, for example, if selecting the spatial density of molecules, $\rho(\mathbf{R})$, as the coarse-grained coordinates, $x$, where $\mathbf{R}$ is the usual $3-$dimensional spatial vector, we may bridge molecular systems to macroscopic continuous field models.
-The second step is to presume a formula as effective force field of CG model with some free parameters, $U(x;u_{\gamma})$, {\it e.g.}, a pair additive interaction in one-site CG water model, $U(x; u_{\gamma}) = \sum_{ij} u(r_{ij})$.
-Here values of the pairwise potential function $u(r)$ at different pair distance $r$ are free parameters, $r_{ij}$ is the distance between the $i$th and $j$th CG sites.
-If $\rho(\mathbf{R})$ is chosen as the $x$ in continuous field model, $U(x;u_{\gamma})$ might be a density functional as $U = \int \rho({\mathbf R}) w(\mathbf{R},\mathbf{R}^{\prime}) \rho(\mathbf{R}^{\prime}) d\mathbf{R} d\mathbf{R}^{\prime}$~\cite{Hansen2006} with the kernel $w(\mathbf{R},\mathbf{R}^{\prime})$ as parameters.
-The final step of constructing CG models is to determine the free parameters $u_{\gamma}$ by minimizing the difference between CG model and the referenced AA system.
-While the first two steps are usually set based on afore experience and knowledge of the studied systems, many different coarse-graining techniques have been developed to focus on optimizing $U(x;u_{\gamma})$ in the $u_{\gamma}$ parameter space, based on different measurement of inter-model distance.
-A quite recent review is shown in reference~\cite{Noid2008}.
-Among of them, the traditional coarse-graining methods calculate the distance based on equilibrium averages of some chosen physical quantities, such as the radius distribution function (RDF) of CG sites~\cite{Mueller-Plathe2002},
+Another example of CG coordinates $x$ is the spatial distribution of particle density $\rho(\mathbf{R})$, or the distribution of a vector, such as in liquid crystals, $\mathbf{n}(\mathbf R)$, while $q$ is still the atomic coordinates of these molecules.
+Thus CG model could be a field-based continuous model even the original model is particle-based; The second step is to presume a formula of effective interaction in the CG space, $x$.
+The effective interaction can be generally written as $U(x; \lambda)$ with a set of parameters, $\lambda$; The final step of constructing CG models is to determine the parameters of the effective CG interactive potential by minimizing a pre-defined distance between CG model and the referenced AA system.
+While the first two steps are usually based on afore experience and knowledge of the studied systems, most current coarse-graining techniques focus on the optimization of CG potential in the parameter space, based on different measurement of inter-model distance~\cite{Noid2008,Scott2008}.